Terry Wilson (quarterback)

-Terry Wilson Jr. is an American football quarterback for the Houston Gamblers of the United States Football League (USFL).
-He played college football at Oregon, Garden City CC, Kentucky, and New Mexico.
+Terry Wilson Jr. (born January 14, 1998) is an American professional football quarterback for the Winnipeg Blue Bombers of the Canadian Football League (CFL).
+He played college football for the Oregon Ducks, Garden City Broncbusters, Kentucky Wildcats and New Mexico Lobos.
+He played for the Houston Gamblers of the United States Football League (USFL) from 2022 to 2023.

-Early life and education
+Early life

 Wilson was born in Oklahoma City, Oklahoma, and grew up there.
 He attended Del City High School, and was a two-time honorable mention all-state selection at quarterback.
 As a junior, Wilson passed for 2,856 yards and 24 touchdowns, helping his team score an average of 14.3 points per-game.
 As a senior, he threw 281 passes, completing 154 of them, for 2,406 yards and 25 touchdowns.
 He also rushed for 709 yards and scored 11 touchdowns, being selected to play in the Oklahoma Coaches Association All-State game and in the Semper Fidelis All-American Bowl.
 He was named All-Midlands Region by The Oklahoman and was ranked as the second-best prospect in the state by Tulsa World and the former.

+College career

+Oregon

 A four-star recruit, Wilson initially committed to Nebraska, but then changed his mind and instead signed with Oregon.
-After redshirting his first year, 2016, he decided to transfer to Garden City Community College, partially because of the departure of coach Scott Frost and because he "sensed the fit wasn't right" with Oregon.
+After redshirting his first year, in 2016, he decided to transfer to Garden City Community College, partially because of the departure of coach Scott Frost and because he "sensed the fit wasn't right" with Oregon.

+Garden City CC

-Wilson played one season, 2017, at Garden City, and threw for 2,133 yards and 26 touchdowns while completing 57.6% of his pass attempts.
+Wilson played one season, in 2017, at Garden City, and threw for 2,133 yards and 26 touchdowns while completing 57.6% of his pass attempts.
 Additionally, he ran for 518 yards and scored five touchdowns, on his way to being named Jayhawk Conference Offense Player of the Year.
 He placed sixth nationally for junior colleges in passing touchdowns and was first in the conference in efficiency.